Evaluating the effects of reducing voltage margins for energy-efficient operation of MPSoCs: Introduction

 Dynamic voltage and frequency scaling (DVFS) techniques have been developed as means to meet processing requirements at minimal power dissipation~\cite{burd2000dynamic}.
 These operating voltage/frequency points are defined \textit{a priori} and must comply with critical-path timing limitations~\cite{xia2017voltage}.
 The critical path delays are affected by process, voltage, and temperature (PVT) variability, so safety voltage margins or ``guardbands'' are imposed on the DVFS system, assuring a reliable operation.
 Critical path violation errors may occur if the system is otherwise allowed to run too close to the physical limits.
 Ongoing miniaturization increases variability during chip manufacture, and these guardbands are vital for lower technology nodes.
 Consequently, the addition of voltage guardbands trades energy efficiency for correctness~\cite{das2009addressing}.

-Several approaches have been proposed to reduce these margins, broadly divided into ``always-correct'' and error-detection-based methodologies.

-In ``always-correct'' methodologies, the chip never enters an unsafe operating point.
-Notable examples use critical-path-equivalent, or ``canary'', circuits to assess the timing constraints on-the-fly and provide adaptive voltage scaling, reducing design-time defined margins~\cite{lefurgy2011active}.
-Besides the power and area overhead, a drawback of this approach is that local variability in process and power supply distribution across the chip cannot be accounted for, thus still requiring considerable voltage margins.

-On the more aggressive voltage reduction path, error-detection-based circuits, such as Razor~\cite{ernst2003razor,blaauw2008razor}, use special delayed-path flip-flops to detect and correct timing failures.
+Seeking aggressive guardband reduction, error-detection-based circuits, such as Razor~\cite{blaauw2008razor}, use special delayed-path flip-flops to detect and correct timing failures.
 These failures are then reported and used for adaptive voltage scaling.
 The main advantage is that the voltage guardbands are effectively removed at the expense of deep circuit modifications, which add design and verification overheads, limiting its application in existing designs.

 Bacha and Teodorescu~\cite{bacha2013dynamic} proposed a less intrusive architectural approach, leveraging the existing Error Detection and Correction (EDAC) hardware in Intel Itanium processors for voltage margin elimination.
 The system is allowed to run in a configuration susceptible to timing errors but is kept functional by relying on the EDAC features.
 By keeping the system at an operating point where the error rate is low enough, the energy gains surpass the recovery costs with a negligible performance penalty.